Illumina/canvas/README.md

 ```

 ## DEMO (SmallPedigree-WGS workflow)
 Here we provide an example on how to run Canvas SPW (Small Pedigree Workflow) on a simulated trio (bam files of 60x coverage) and then using EvaluateCNV (under Tools) to estimate performance metrics.
 This demo will work with the *Canvas release v1.25* and above.
-Amazon c4.2xlarge instance was used to create this demo.
+Amazon AWS m4.4xlarge instance was used to create this demo.
+It is recommended that the amount of RAM per core is 4G.

 #### Data and binaries
 1. Install .Net Core https://www.microsoft.com/net/core#linuxubuntu and download Canvas binary (CanvasDIR)